xaptum/xtt-spec/draft-xaptum-xtt.md

 ## DAA Parameters
 (TODO)

-EPID2, TPM2.0, and FIDO key/signature sizes.
+LRSWTPM and LRSW key/signature sizes.

 ## Signature Algorithms
 The size and interpretation of signature types (signatures and public keys)